 Often, clients would bring their work in at the last minute and fully expected us to deal with their work to make sure they didn’t end up being penalised by the Tax Office.
 And of course, it was always then OUR fault if we didn’t do it on time.

 And then, we had to chase the customers to pay their bills.
 As one of my clients said to me, it was more a case of catching up, not getting ahead.
 As the boss, you get paid last and there were times when everyone else got paid and I didn’t.
 It’s a feast and famine cycle that was really difficult to break.
 And I was an accountant!
-What chances do the ordinary business guy stand when even a financial person struggle with this same thing.
+What chance does the ordinary business guy stand when even a financial person struggle with this same thing.

 Knowing how to break this feast and famine cycle is not really anything to do with your financial ability.
 It’s more to do with your having an entrepreneurial mindset.
 Think outside the box – how can I break this feast and famine cycle?
 I had to do something.
 I had to put something into place so that the work would come in automatically without me having to hustle for it and clients paid on time without me having to chase.
 It was all about a system.
 Would you like to know how I got off that feast and famine cycle?